trappitsch/SendAsEMail/Readme.md

  * More e-mail client support: If you have any ideas on how to implement this, please fill free to open an issue on github or simply edit the plugin and create a pull request.

 ## Installation:
 Use fmans built in plugin installation tools.
+This will install the release version that is currently created.

+For a testing version, please download the source code and install it into your fman/Plugins/User directory.
+On linux this would be:

+    ~/.config/fman/Plugins/User